Total Knee Replacement Physical Therapy Parkway, MO

 Key Exercises and Activities After TKR Surgery

 • Leg Lifts: Lying flat with your unaffected leg bent and your surgical leg straight, engage your thigh muscle and raise your surgical leg off the bed.
-Hold for 5 seconds and then gently lower.
+Hold for 5 seconds and then slowly lower.
 This exercise strengthens your quadriceps and increases knee stability.

 • Knee Bends (Seated and Lying):

 • Seated: Sit in a chair with your feet flat on the ground.
-Gradually slide your foot back under the chair as far as possible, bending the knee.
-Hold for a few seconds and slide back.
+Slowly slide your foot back under the chair as far as comfortable, bending the knee.
+Maintain for a few seconds and slide back.

 • Lying: Lying on your back, place a small rolled towel under your ankle.
 Bend your knee by sliding your foot towards your buttocks, keeping your heel on the bed.